 Sadly, some of us react badly to the lash adhesive used to apply lash extensions, and if your eyes are very uncomfortable or you’re having an allergic reaction, it’s best to get your lash extensions removed.
 Don’t attempt this yourself.
 Instead, go back to the lash technician so they can remove them safely.
 Some salons will charge a small fee to do this, but many will do it free of charge.

 What soothes irritated eyes from eyelash extensions?

-If you have some mild irritation, Heathline recommends applying a cold compress to the area or using topical hydrocortisone cream, allergy eye drops, or oral antihistamine products.
+If you have some mild irritation, Heathline recommends how to help swollen eyelids after eyelash extensions by applying a cold compress to the area or using topical hydrocortisone cream, allergy eye drops, or oral antihistamine products.

 However, if your symptoms last longer than 24 to 48 hours, or your symptoms are severe, such as extreme swelling, pain, or itching on either your eyelid or eye, you should definitely seek medical advice.

 For most people, eyelash extensions are applied with no issues and side effects, and many people are very happy with the effects.

 However, eyelash extensions aren’t ideal for everyone, and before you get lash extensions for the first time, you should consider whether they’re suitable for your skin and medical history.

 - You have irritated or broken skin on your eyelids